richfaces/richfaces-qa/showcase-ftest/README.markdown

 -It is recommended to use vncsession.sh script, to run tests in other desktop, since some of them are sensitive on mouse movements, clicks etc.

--these tests require selenium-server running, which you can start manually with selenium-server.sh script, or you can let Arquillian framework do that for you, by setting the skip property to false(false) for selenium-server qualifier in src/test/resources/arquillian.xml
+-these tests require selenium-server running, which you can start manually with selenium-server.sh script, or you can let Arquillian framework do that for you, by setting the skip property to false(default) for selenium-server qualifier in src/test/resources/arquillian.xml